-When relocating to Oldham County you will notice the warm small town feel.
-It's typical for a resident to go to a local stores and run into a friend or neighbor.
+When relocating to Oldham County you will notice the warm small-town feel.
+It's typical for a resident to go to a local store and run into a friend or neighbor.

 4. Small Businesses-A Great Reason to Move to Oldham County

 There are a lot of small businesses in Oldham County.
 Residents here are always very supportive of the local companies and are proud to shop local.
-Be sure to check out some the small businesses around the area to discover what they have to offer.
-There is a variety of places to eat; from your common restaurant chain to your go-to pizza place on a Friday night!
+Be sure to check out some of the small businesses around the area to discover what they have to offer.
+There is a variety of places to eat.
+From your common restaurant chain to your go-to pizza place on a Friday night!

 Top Three Employers in Oldham County:

 La Grange is known as the only town left in America that has a street runner running down Main Street.
 On-street runner or street running is the routing of a railroad track or tramway track that runs directly alongside public streets, without any separation.
 The rails are embedded in the roadway pavement, and the train actually shares the street with pedestrians and vehicles.